ArdaniahJ/Custom_Road_Signs_Detector_with_YOLOv5/README.md

     with open(line, 'w') as f:
         f.write(cell.format(**globals()))
 ```
-# Training the Custom Road Signs Detector Model
+## Training the Custom Road Signs Detector Model
-The YOLOv5s model is trained by specifying __dataset, batch-size, image size & pretrained weights yolov5s.pt__.
+This section is the heart of the project.
+YOLOv5s model is trained by specifying __dataset, batch-size, image size & pretrained weights yolov5s.pt__.
 Parameters used are as below:
 + `--img` - specifies the input image size as 640x640 pixels
 + `--batch` - batch size (model weights are updated with each batch)
 + `--epochs` - number of trainings to run